Savvy Mastermind #003

 Why digitise your knowledge?

-The point is to capitalise on and maximise the knowledge and skills to help your business grow, scale, generate
+The point is to capitalise on and maximise the knowledge and skills to help your business grow, scale, generate leads, or increase loyalty within your existing customer base.

 Have a think about how many menial tasks do your clients hit you up with, during the course of the month?
 Instead of answering the same question each time or performing the same basic task, you can teach people how to do that stuff themselves.